charlie-s/cousinpaulstattoo-website/contact.md

 ---
+header_img_class: contact
+layout: contact
+permalink: /contact
 title: Contact
 intro: >-
   We're located at Devonshire Avenue in the Hampshire Building, down the stairs on the bottom floor.
 Walk-ins are welcome on Fridays from 12-9 and Saturdays from 12-6pm.
+Call for additional walk-in availability.
 For a consultation, call the shop or an artist at the numbers listed below.
 email: |-
   * [Email the Shop](mailto:CousinPaulsTattoo@gmail.com)
   * [Email Laura](mailto:boraboralaura@ymail.com)